 Firstly, consider any transferable skills you’ve gained from other jobs or life experience that you could use in the Care Assistant job you’re applying for.

-Here are some of the key skills we look for on applicants’ CVs that demonstrate they are a capable of delivering excellent care:
+Here are some of the key skills we look for on applicants’ CVs that demonstrate they’re capable of delivering excellent care:

 However, the delivery of care is only one aspect of a varied job.
 As a Care Assistant, you’ll be supporting a range of individuals throughout the day, travelling to different homes to help them live independently and maintain their routines.
 As such the following skills are also vital: